Fan Bingbing: 2018–2021: Tax case and hiatus

-Fan's case triggered a tax audit crackdown and reforms in China's entertainment industry.
+Fan's case triggered a sweeping tax-audit campaign and regulatory reforms across China's entertainment industry, leading to a prolonged downturn.
 In December 2018, a group of cultural and film industry representatives anonymously issued an open letter to Premier Li Keqiang, questioning the retroactive and punitive taxation methods of the State Taxation Administration.
 According to Xinhua News Agency, from October 2018 to the end of the year, taxpayers in the entertainment industry "conducted self-inspections," and in taxes were declared.